 One question I sometimes get asked as a meditation teacher is, “Why does meditation make me angry?”

 If you ever feel angry during or after meditation, you might be surprised.
 After all, isn’t meditation supposed to help you manage anger?
 It’s supposed to help you to relax, to be less stressed, and to feel better, right?
-So why would you feel angry after meditating?
+Isn’t that how meditation is supposed to feel?

-There are a few different reasons why meditation makes you angry:
+There are a few reasons why meditation makes you angry:

 - Impatience during meditation